 Willett and fellow songwriters Elizabeth Russo and Tova Litvin will donate 100 percent of proceeds up to $1 million to PanCAN’s efforts.

-Russo, who spearheaded the project, is caring for her father as he fights the disease, and Litvin’s mother is a five-year survivor.
+Russo, who spearheaded the project, cared for her father as he fought the disease, and Litvin’s mother is a five-year survivor.
 Willett, who was a semifinalist on NBC’s “The Voice,” and who also appeared on that network’s reality show, “The Biggest Loser,” lost her father to pancreatic cancer in 2011.

 “The song connects with our experience as caregivers, as family members, as people who might not have personally been diagnosed with pancreatic cancer, but feel that diagnosis just the same.
 I’m excited to share it with the pancreatic cancer community,” Willett said in a recent interview.